lchunling/fantastic-protein-corona/README.md

 ### ML by protein corona analysis

+[BSAI](https://www.nature.com/articles/nnano.2010.164)Characterizing a biological surface adsorption index describes these interactions by quantifying the competitive adsorption of a set of small molecule probes on nanoparticles.

+[Protein Corona Fingerprinting Predicts the Cellular Interaction of Gold and Silver Nanoparticles](https://pubs.acs.org/doi/10.1021/nn406018q) Predicting biological interactions of nanoparticles by protein corona using quantitative modeling

 [Monitoring the fate of nanomaterials in vivo](https://pubs.acs.org/doi/full/10.1021/acsnano.9b02774) Monitoring nanomaterial adsorption in vivo by analyzing the protein corona produced by nanomaterials in vivo